SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 On the *Sidebar page,* or prior to DataMiner 10.2.0/10.1.3, the *Surveyor* page, the following settings are available:

-- **Sidebar docking position**: Available from DataMiner 10.0.0/10.0.2 onwards.
-Select *Right* or *Left* to determine at which side of the screen the Cube sidebar will be displayed.
+- **Sidebar docking position**: Select *Right* or *Left* to determine at which side of the screen the Cube sidebar will be displayed.
 By default, it is displayed on the left.
 Prior to DataMiner 10.0.0/10.0.2, the similar setting *Surveyor docking position* is available instead.

 - **Allow to expand/collapse service nodes**: Select this setting to enable users to expand services in the Surveyor to see the child items of the services.